¡Hola! Soy Silvia – Welcome to Mama Latina Tips!

 Why I Started Mama Latina Tips

-I started Mama Latina Tips in 2009 as a lifestyle blog to connect with other moms online.
-But as I began sharing the recipes I grew up making, I realized just how deeply people were craving a connection to traditional Mexican food—especially those who had moved away from home, married into Mexican families, or simply loved the cuisine.
+But as I began sharing the recipes I grew up making, I realized just how deeply people were longing to cook Mexican food, especially those who had moved away from home, married into Mexican families, or simply loved the cuisine.

 Now, Mama Latina Tips is focused on celebrating Mexican culture through food, sayings, and festivities.
-I want to help you bring the warmth and richness of Mexican traditions into your own kitchen, no matter where you live.
+I want to help you bring the warmth and richness of Mexican traditions into your kitchen, no matter where you live.

 A Little About Me

+In 2007, I became an American citizen, and I feel so proud of being both Mexican and American, a beautiful blend of two cultures.
 I understand what it means to miss the flavors of home, and I love helping others recreate those comforting dishes, whether you're…

 • Craving a dish you had on a trip to Mexico 🇲🇽